Mohammadjamiu/tahugo_updated/content/how-to-tech/explain-es6-in-detail.md

 > Now `newArray` has the value of `array` and thenit own unique value 5,6

-**Classes:** ES6 introduced a new syntax for defining classes in JavaScript, making it easier to create and work with object-oriented code.
+**6. Classes:** ES6 introduced a new syntax for defining classes in JavaScript, making it easier to create and work with object-oriented code.

-**Promises:** Promises are a way of handling asynchronous code in JavaScript.
+**7. Promises:** Promises are a way of handling asynchronous code in JavaScript.
 They allow you to write code that will run when an asynchronous operation is completed, rather than waiting for the operation to finish.

-**Modules:** ES6 introduced a standard syntax for creating and importing modules in JavaScript.
+**8. Modules:** ES6 introduced a standard syntax for creating and importing modules in JavaScript.
 This allows for better organization and separation of code, and makes it easier to share code between different files and projects.

-**Default parameters:** Default parameters allow you to specify default values for function parameters, which will be used if no value is provided when the function is called.
+**9. Default parameters:** Default parameters allow you to specify default values for function parameters, which will be used if no value is provided when the function is called.

-**Rest parameters:** Rest parameters allow you to pass an arbitrary number of arguments to a function as an array.
+**10. Rest parameters:** Rest parameters allow you to pass an arbitrary number of arguments to a function as an array.
 This can be useful when working with functions that take a variable number of arguments.

 These are just a few of the many new features and improvements introduced in ES6.
 By learning and using these features, you can write cleaner, more efficient, and more readable JavaScript code.